Training course Managing Energy Distribution Losses

 Any energy lost in the process between electricity generation and electricity use imposes a burden on society’s valuable resources.
 Distribution system operators are socially responsible for minimising these losses at a cost-effective level.
 Minimising energy losses requires in-depth understanding of all physical and administrative processes which can contribute to these losses.
-This course is aimed at enhancing your understanding of these processes and improving your effectiveness in minimising losses.
+This three day training course is aimed at enhancing your understanding of these processes and improving your effectiveness in minimising losses.
 During this course, you will learn the root cause for each of the processes causing losses, e.g. what causes copper losses or why does meter drift occur.
 Understanding these phenomena will help you identify and prioritise reduction actions most suited to your own specific distribution system.

 DNV GL will provide you with international examples and present our view on best practices for effectively managing distribution losses.
 This includes methods of estimating losses and the techniques to reduce losses in a cost-effective manner.
 After this course you will be able to assess, identify and prioritise the most important sources of energy losses in your own distribution system.

-The following technical topics will be addressed in this course:
+The following technical topics will be addressed:

 - What is the nature of the technical and non-technical losses?